TWLOPA/aurix-demo/docs/TECHNICAL_DECISIONS.md

 We implemented smart farewell detection on the client side as a backup.
 The system detects phrases like "take care," "goodbye," and "thank you for calling" at the end of agent messages.
 After detecting a farewell, it waits 5 seconds for any follow-up before closing the connection.
 This delay ensures the conversation truly is over and prevents premature disconnection if the customer has additional questions.

 The combination of the ElevenLabs system tool and client-side detection provides redundancy.
 If the agent decides to end the call, great.
 If not, the client-side logic catches natural conversation endings.

+In production, we would log conversation end triggers and analyse patterns.
+If customers frequently say goodbye but the agent fails to end the session, that signals prompt tuning is needed.
+This feedback loop enables continuous improvement of the conversation experience.

 ### Why Enable "Skip Turn"